Principles of working with laboratory animals

 The series of workshops are being started from 4/7/2018 and will be finished by 28/2/2019.
 Following the termination of the workshop, it is expected to provide the details of the project in a scientific article.

-Researchers, Regulators and policy-makers, Teachers and educators, Managers, Scientific officers / Project managers, Professionals (e.g. veterinarians)
+Researchers, Regulators and policy-makers, Lecturers, teachers and educators, Managers, Scientific officers/Project managers, Professionals (e.g. veterinarians), Laboratory animal facility technicians, Research grant reviewers

 Refinement, Reduction, Replacement

-Models of animals (e.g. mannequins, simulators, cadavers), Carrying out procedures on animals, Designing procedures and projects, Taking care of animals, Killing animals, Ethics, Legislative aspects
+Models of animals (e.g. mannequins, simulators, cadavers), carrying out procedures on animals, designing procedures and projects, taking care of animals, humane killing of animals, ethics, legislative aspects

 Full coverage (a dedicated course)

-Rodents, Lagomorphs, Mice (Mus musculus), Rats (Rattus norvegicus), Guinea-Pigs (Cavia porcellus)
+Rodents (Mice (Mus musculus), Rats (Rattus norvegicus), Guinea-Pigs (Cavia porcellus), Hamsters), and Lagomorphs.

 |Course level on animal species:||

-- Familiarising audiences with the first guideline for the care and use of laboratory animals in Iran
+- Familiarising audiences with the Guideline for the Care and Use of Animals for Scientific Purposes in Iran

 - Familiarising audiences with alternative methods to use animals